elchininet/home-assistant-javascript-templates/README.md

 ```

 This method will clean the template tracking for a specific entity or will clean all the template trackings if no entity id is specified.

+>[!NOTE]
+>With this method, it is possible to clean `refs` variables.
+To do so, you just need to send as the name of the entity the value of `refsVariableName` (by default `refs`) and the name of the variable separated by a dot, e.g `refs.my_variable`.

 ### Objects and methods available in the templates